 There are bills of 1, 3, 5, 10, 20, 50, 100 $ and coins of 5,10,25,50 cents and 1, 5 $.
 The exchange rate is:

 You can use this currency to pay everything in the tourist area, international commerce and some store that sell imported products.
 This is important information to travel to Cuba, so you will not get confused on the island when paying goods.
 In Cuba, you will see in the markets the products with labels with the price in both currencies.
-People can charge service and products in CUC o CUP, for them is the same.
+People can charge service and products in CUC o CUP, for them is the same using the local currency.

 Since October of 2013, the president Cuban government announced the unification of these two currencies.
 With the intention that Cuba will have just one legal currency soon.
 This will help to avoid confusions among locals and foreign.
 Since December of that year, the elimination of the CUC started gradually.